shubhampathak/akamai-config-checker/README.md

 ## Features

-This tool will:
+This tool will perform the following tasks:

-1. Find out the staging or production Akamai Edge Hostname of a given domain or list of domains.
+1. Find out the staging or production Akamai Edge Hostname of a given domain or a list of domain names.
 2. After that, it will look for the IPs assigned to the discovered EdgeKey Hostname.
 [Note: it only supports ".edgekey.net" based hostnames for now.]
-3. If a subdomain is using root domain's edgekey hostname, then it will query for the root domain's edge hostname instead.
+3. If a subdomain utilises the root domain's edge key hostname, it will query for the root domain's edge hostname instead.
-4. Upon finding the IP(s), it will first backup the original hosts file and add the entry[ies] to the system's hosts file.
+4. Upon finding the IP(s), it will back up the original hosts file and add the entry[ies] to the system's hosts file.

 ## Installation

-Download the pre-built binary from the [releases](https://github.com/shubhampathak/akamai-config-checker/releases) page.

-or

-Use the below command to directly install it if you have the recent compiler:
+[Recommended] Use the below command to directly install it if you have the recent compiler:

 ```bash
 go install -v github.com/shubhampathak/akamai-config-checker@latest
 ```

+or

+Download the pre-built binary from the [releases](https://github.com/shubhampathak/akamai-config-checker/releases) page.

 or